What Is Buyer Persona? [Ultimate Guide]

 Many times, we see companies are all about themselves and rarely listen to what the customer actually wants (like the case with Snapchat).
 Creating buyer personas help you to not be such a company.

 If you’ve come to this article by searching “What Is Buyer Persona?”, you must have already gotten a clue of what it actually is.
-Nevertheless, here’s a comprehensive guide to explain –
+Nevertheless, here’s a comprehensive guide to explain everything you should know.

 A buyer persona is a fictionalized character representing a brand’s ideal customer created based on market research of prospective customers and existing customers and real data on the existing customers.